ioos/sos-guidelines-hugo/README.md

 _**NOTES**_

 >1.
 The _**Hugo**_ requires that the home page should be defined as the 'index.html' file in the 'layouts' directory.
 >2.
-To show the document's summary on the website front page, the document has to start from the summary text separated from the rest of the document with the text line `<!--more-->`
+To show the document's summary on the website front page, the document has to start from the summary text separated from the rest of the document with the line that contains just `<!--more-->`
 >3.
 The IOOS logo is in the 'ioos_blue2.png' file located in 'static/images/' directory.

 For a detailed description of the _**Hugo**_ themes, templates and layouts refer to the [_**Hugo**_ documentation](http://gohugo.io/).